 Introduction to R course: Module 2 requires a basic understanding of R — a free software environment for statistical computing and graphics.
 For those with no prior experience of R or for a refresher, please join us on Tuesday morning for an introduction to R with Dr. Alex Lewis, at no additional cost.

 Cost: KES 7000 (or attend all modules for KES 10,500)

 Module 3 – Social media research and citizen engagement

 With Dr. Matti Pohjonen and Rita Zagoni, plus guest presenter Dr. Anastasia Mirzoyants-McKnight (Well Told Story)

 Description: One of the most visible manifestations of the ongoing digital media revolution in Africa is the proliferation of different social media platforms and their widespread use.
 The emergence of such citizen-generated data provides new opportunities for the development sector to capture citizens’ opinions and beliefs and engage with communities at an unprecedented scale.
 Yet navigating these rapidly changing social media ecologies can be a daunting task.
 What platforms should one choose for research?
 How representative is the data collected?
 What are some the ethical challenges of using people’s personal data?
 And what kinds methods can be utilised to better understand the diverse conversations and communicative dynamics taking place on social media?
 This course combines theoretical lectures with hands on case studies where social media data has been used for robust social research.
 Participants are also invited to bring their own examples and projects to the discussion.

 Cost: KES 6000 (or attend all modules for KES 10,500)

 - The Academy will take place at The Nairobi Garage in Westlands, where our team is based.

-- Refreshments and lunch will be provided for attendees on each day.
+- Refreshments and lunch will be provided on each day.

 - The fees charged are to cover our costs only.